 Happily, the same fundamental steps in Basics of Health that boost health in other parts of the body are also beneficial for the health of our heart and circulatory systems.
-Unfortunately, the trend in mainstream medicine has been to use medications and even surgery to treat supposed risk factor numbers from standard tests.
+Steps to prevent diabetes are also greatly helpful to the cardiovascular system.
+Unfortunately, the trend in mainstream medicine has been to use medications, stents and bypass surgery.
 Studies show that this approach especially in otherwise healthy people does not generally save lives and too often leads to over-treatment and dangerous side effects—without providing true prevention of ill health.
+To open your mind start breaking loose from the shackles of the dogma, read The Benefits of High Cholesterol.
 It seems prudent to fix the foundation (e.g. poor nutrition, lack of exercise, stress, inadequate sleep, toxins, etc.) and the invasive interventions for those with diagnosed disease and for true emergencies.
+The conventional wisdom is not always so wise.
+For example, there are now some 40 million people taking statin cholesterol drugs, and yet the rates of heart disease have not gone down as predicted.

 Fewer pills for the elderly?
 New guidelines issued January 2014 by the Journal of the American Medical Association recommend that patients age 60 and over NOT be put on high blood pressure drugs unless their blood pressure is at least 150/90.
 By using diet and lifestyle adjustments instead, the folks would be spared not only the known side effects of the drugs, but also surprise problems from interactions with their other medications.
 LINK.
 Natural remedies for high blood pressure such as fish oil and magnesium offer added protection for many other health issues.
 Celery Seed Extract is another good choice.
 LINK.